-Ebay, Aliexpress & Wish abound with counterfeit make-up!
+Ebay, Aliexpress & Wish (and even Amazon sometimes) abound with counterfeit make-up!
 Be careful, as the ingredients listed on the back of the product are not necessarily what’s inside!
 Many analysis of these products show traces of lead, gasoline and even urine; be sure it’s an healthy product before buying on the internet.

 More and more companies are sticking seals of authenticity on their products in order to keep their customers safe.
 Before buying, it is advisable to check if:

 - The seller is a retailer authorized by the brand

 - If the product appears to be of another color or odor, it may not be genuine